kulnor/qis-xml/README.md

 This version aims at:

 * Generally improving / enhancing version 1.0
-* Adding features to descibe quantum device capabilities
+* Adding features to describe quantum device capabilities
 * Adding a [YANG](https://en.wikipedia.org/wiki/YANG) version of the model to enable integration with [NETCONF](https://en.wikipedia.org/wiki/NETCONF)
-* Collapsing the specificaton in a single namespace to simplify usage and adoption *[completed]*
+* Collapsing the specification in a single namespace to simplify usage and adoption *[completed]*
-* Potentially adding support for [QMI](http://www.dwavesys.com/software) programmin model used by D-Wave
+* Potentially adding support for [QMI](http://www.dwavesys.com/software) programming model used by D-Wave (annealing)

 # How to navigate
 * High level background and project overview is provided below